-Beyond that, magnesium is involved in over 300 enzymes systems and is extremely important not only to our skeletal system, but also to every other system within the body, including the muscles, cardiovascular system, blood glucose regulation and the nervous system.
+Beyond that, magnesium is involved in more than 300 enzyme systems and is extremely important not only to our skeletal system, but also to every other system within the body, including the muscles, cardiovascular system, blood glucose regulation, and the nervous system.
 A few things you might not know:

-- Research has found that increased dietary magnesium intake confers protection not only against fractures, but also type 2 diabetes, metabolic syndrome, hypertension, and cardiovascular disease (Bo et al., 2008).
+- Research has found that increased dietary intake confers protection not only against fractures, but also type 2 diabetes, metabolic syndrome, hypertension, and cardiovascular disease (Bo and Pisu 2008).
 Taking large amounts of calcium in the face of magnesium deficiency can cause calcium to precipitate out, contributing to kidney stones and hardening of the arteries.

 - A recent 20-year study has found that serum magnesium levels often are below normal in depressed adults.
-Depression that resists treatment by other means has been found to response to magnesium supplementation (Rajizadeh et al., 2017) — which makes sense, given that many commonly used antidepressants raise serum magnesium as a side effect (Eby & Eby, 2010).
+Depression that resists treatment by other means has been found to response to magnesium supplementation (Rajizadeh et al. 2017) — which makes sense, given that many commonly used antidepressants raise serum magnesium as a side effect (Eby and Eby 2010).

-- Except for children under the age of 5, all individuals studied, regardless of age, gender, or race, failed to consume even the recommended daily allowance (RDA) for magnesium — 320 mg/day for women, 420 mg/day for men — and even that, in my opinion, is below the optimal.
+- Except for children under the age of 5, all individuals studied, regardless of age, gender, or race, failed to consume even the recommended daily allowance (RDA) of 320 mg/day for women, 420 mg/day for men — and even that, in my opinion, is below the optimal.

 Can we get enough magnesium in our diets without using supplements?
-I’m a big believer in getting the nutrients we need through food, but I’m not sure the average person can do it — because looking at a chart of foods’ magnesium content (below), it’s pretty clear to me that the task of getting upward of 400—800 mg/day to restore bone stores and maintain adequate serum levels is a Herculean one.
-(This is an important reason why Better Bones Builder contains a daily dose 600 mg of magnesium in alkalzing form.)
+I’m a big believer in getting the nutrients we need through food, but I’m not sure the average person can do it — because looking at a chart of foods high in magnesium, it’s pretty clear to me that the task of getting upward of 400—800 mg/day to restore bone stores and maintain adequate serum levels is a Herculean one.
+(This is an important reason why Better Bones Builder contains a daily dose 300 mg of magnesium in alkalizing form.)

 How are you at making the most out of magnesium-rich foods?
 I’d love to hear input from readers on recipes that offer up a full day’s supply — at least 400 mg — of this vital nutrient!

-Ismail Y, Ismail AA, Ismail AAA.
+Ismail, Y., et al. 2010.
 The underestimated problem of using serum magnesium measurements to exclude magnesium deficiency in adults; a health warning is needed for “normal” results.
-Clin Chem Lab Med 2010;48:323–327.
+Clin Chem Lab Med 48:323–327.

-Rajizadeh A, Mozaffari-Khosravi H, Yassini-Ardakani M, Dehghani A. Effect of magnesium supplementation on depression status in depressed patients with magnesium deficiency: A randomized, double-blind, placebo-controlled trial.
-Nutrition 2017;35:56–60.
+Rajizadeh, A., et al. 2017.
+Effect of magnesium supplementation on depression status in depressed patients with magnesium deficiency: A randomized, double-blind, placebo-controlled trial.
+Nutrition 35:56–60.